Love, Art, and Terrorism in the Late 19th Century

 Opposition to the new work was dramatic.
 Not only was this new style of painting not accepted for exhibition at the annual Salon nor any of the established galleries, they were ridiculed unmercifully.
 One cartoon shows a pregnant woman being rushed out of a gallery for fear of harming the unborn baby.
 This was particularly vexing for Theo van Gogh.
 As manager of one of the galleries of one of the most respected art dealers in the world, he was expected to keep pushing the company 's product even though he saw the beauty and huge potential of the new works, not to mention his very own brother, Vincent, would go on to become one of the most successful in applying this new philosophy of painting.

 Lastly, some common misconceptions about Vincent need to be corrected as soon as possible.
 He did not go mad in the sense that he gradually lost his mind unable to comprehend reality.
 What he did have were epileptic-type seizures, sporadically, the last year and a half of his life.
 Many reasons have been postulated for his condition.
 In the end, it is not important what caused his malady, only that he did not remember anything that happened during the episodes and he was a brilliant artist in spite of his illness, not because of it.
 The famous incident in which part of his ear was cut off remains a mystery.
 We do not know if it was on purpose or not.
 In a letter to Theo about five months after the incident, Vincent said the doctor who first treated him mentioned another case where someone had injured his ear during an epileptic seizure.
 Some even think Gauguin was involved as they were living together and Gauguin was an avid fencer who had his equipment with him at the time.
 The fact that Vincent was shaving his beard during this period of his life, only adds more uncertainty.
-The one thing we know for sure is that it coincided with the first episode of whatever malady afflicted him.
+The one thing we know for sure is that the ear incident coincided with the first episode of whatever malady afflicted him.

 Another misconception concerns Vincent’s affairs of the heart.
 It is true that he never had a traditional, long-term relationship with anyone.
 But, he did live with someone in a family situation for a year, had affairs with at least five different women at different times, and is implicated in fathering three children, all before arriving in Paris in 1886.